PhotoPay/photopay-android/README.md

 This recognizer can be used in any context, but it works best with the activity which has UI suited for document scanning.
 ## <a name="blinkcard_recognizers"></a> BlinkCard recognizers

-BlinkCard recognizers work best with the [`BlinkCardActivity`](#blinkcardUiComponent), which has UI best suited for payment / debit card scanning.
+BlinkCard recognizers work best with the [`BlinkCardActivity`](#blinkcardUiComponent), which has UI best suited for credit card scanning.

-### <a name="blink_card_combined"></a> BlinkCard recognizer
+### <a name="blink_card_recognizer"></a> BlinkCard recognizer
+The [`BlinkCardRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkcard/BlinkCardRecognizer.html) extracts the **card number** (PAN), **expiry date**, **owner** information (name or company title), **IBAN**, and **CVV**, from a large range of different card layouts.

+`BlinkCardRecognizer` is a Combined recognizer, which means it's designed for scanning **both sides of a card**.
+However, if all required data is found on the first side, we do not wait for second side scanning.
+We can return the result early.
+A set of required fields is defined through the recognizer's settings.

+"Front side" and "back side" are terms more suited to ID scanning.
+We start the scanning process with the **side containing the card number**.
+This makes the UX easier for users with cards where all data is on the back side.

+### <a name="legacy_blink_card_recognizer"></a> LegacyBlinkCardRecognizer (deprecated)
-The [`BlinkCardRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkcard/BlinkCardRecognizer.html) scans back side of Payment / Debit card after scanning the front side and combines data from both sides.
+The [`LegacyBlinkCardRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkcard/legacy/LegacyBlinkCardRecognizer.html) scans back side of Payment / Debit card after scanning the front side and combines data from both sides.

-### <a name="elite_blink_card_combined"></a> BlinkCardElite recognizer
+### <a name="legacy_blink_card_elite_recognizer"></a> LegacyBlinkCardEliteRecognizer (deprecated)
-The [`BlinkCardEliteRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkcard/BlinkCardEliteRecognizer.html) scans back side of elite Payment / Debit card after scanning the front side and combines data from both sides.
+The [`LegacyBlinkCardEliteRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkcard/legacy/LegacyBlinkCardEliteRecognizer.html) scans back side of elite Payment / Debit card after scanning the front side and combines data from both sides.
 # <a name="fieldByFieldFeature"></a> `Field by field` scanning feature

 [`Field by field`](#fieldByFieldFeature) scanning feature is designed for scanning small text fields which are called scan elements.
 Elements are scanned in the predefined order.
 For each scan element, specific [`Parser`](#parserConcept) that will extract structured data of interest from the OCR result is defined.
 Focusing on the small text fields which are scanned one by one enables implementing support for the **free-form documents** because field detection is not required.
 The user is responsible for positioning the field of interest inside the scanning window and the scanning process guides him.
 When implementing support for the custom document, only fields of interest has to be defined.